thoughtcroft/ding/README.md

-    DING_MASTER_BRANCH       - main branch to switch to for synchronising DING_DEVELOP_BRANCH      - used to compare merge against feature DING_TESTING_BRANCH      - branch to over-ride from feature branch DING_SACROSANCT_BRANCHES - space separated list of protected branches
+    DING_MASTER_BRANCH       - main branch to switch to for synchronising DING_DEVELOP_BRANCH      - used to compare merge against feature DING_TESTING_BRANCH      - branch to over-ride 'testing' branch DING_SACROSANCT_BRANCHES - space separated list of protected branches

+The testing branch can also be over-ridden by passing the `-b` option.

 ## Using Ding